49 Meeting of Senate

 50 Prayer and acknowledgement of country

-The President, on taking the chair each day, shall read the following prayer:
+The President, on taking the chair each day, shall make an acknowledgement of country in the following terms:

 Almighty God, we humbly beseech Thee to vouchsafe Thy special blessing upon this Parliament, and that Thou wouldst be pleased to direct and prosper the work of Thy servants to the advancement of Thy glory, and to the true welfare of the people of Australia.